EthanPartridge/SVG-Button-Test/README.md

 ## What I Learned
 - What SVGs are how to use them
 - How to use external CSS and Javascript
-- Got more comfortable working with HTML, CSS, and Javascript
+- Became more comfortable working with HTML, CSS, and Javascript

 ## Tools Used
 1. HTML5